 Learning objectives: In this workshop participants will:

-• how to create citations and bibliographies in different citation styles
+• Create citations and bibliographies in different citation styles

 Presenter: Maureen Babb, Health Sciences and Sciences Liaison Librarian